itsmikefuller/sdatools/README.md

 - For large datasets, is it possible to reduce the dataset's size (dimension) whilst retaining all (or almost all) information?
 - Can we identify distinct subgroups or clusters within the data that reflect its underlying structure?

-### `sdatools.validation`
+### `sdatools.validation` (TBC)

-Will contain a selection of statistical techniques and tests that an end user can run for model validation purposes.
+Will contain statistical tests that an end user can run for model validation purposes.
 The `goodness_of_fit` sub-module will contain a variety of statistical tests, such as chi-squared, Kolmogorov-Smirnov, Shapiro-Wilk, and Anderson-Darling.
 The `cross-validation` sub-module will contain a class for running out-of-sample testing.

 ## Case Studies